 Later in the same episode, Maeve (Emma Mackey) ends up sleeping with Jackson and gets pregnant.
 Following this, she is forced to go through the straining process of getting an abortion but eventually ends up getting some much-needed support from a stranger.

-Episode 4 starts off with a very awkward sex scene that features a queer couple having sex.
-In this scene, one of the two girls tries her best to have a good time but the other one just sits around and questions why they’re being so “vigorous” about it.
+Season 1 episode 4 starts off with a very awkward sex scene that features a queer couple having sex.
+In this scene, one of the two girls tries her best to have a good time, but the other one just sits around and questions why they’re being so “vigorous” about it.
 Realizing that sex is a two-way street, they get really concerned about their relationship and reach out to Otis for help.
-He does everything he can to help them but nothing works out.
-Eventually, it just turns out that their lack of chemistry was just an outcome of one of them not being interested in the relationship anymore.
+He does everything he can to help them, but nothing works out.
+Eventually, it turns out that their lack of chemistry resulted from one of them not being interested in the relationship anymore.

-Aimee who has always been accustomed to just pretending in bed and do what is expected from her seems to be completely clueless about what she likes.
+Aimee, who has always been accustomed to just pretending in bed and doing what is expected from her, seems to be completely clueless about what she likes.
 Otis “prescribes her a wank” and that’s when she finally understands what she truly wants from sex.
 She later even guides her boyfriend through the whole process.
 This scene reflects on the unruly expectations that one can have because of the influence of porn.
 ‘Sex Education‘ is quite graphic with its representation of sex, but educational nonetheless.

 In the finale of season one, Lily ends up finding a new sex partner and tries to lose her virginity again.
 However, to her dismay, her body “betrays” her this time.
 In the second season, it is revealed that she suffers from a health condition that is getting in her way of having sex.
 Meanwhile, the episode drops a huge twist and reveals that Adam is actually bisexual.

-A Chlamydia outbreak, a “masturbation talent” and some teenage hi-jinks—that’s the kind of drama you can only expect from a show like ‘Sex Education.’
-The eight-part series returns with yet another season and from the first episode itself, it promises to be as entertaining as its first season.
-Otis, the main character of the series, who was dishing out sex advice to all of his schoolmates earlier had some of his own sexual troubles.
+A Chlamydia outbreak, a “masturbation talent,” and some teenage hi-jinks—that’s the kind of drama you can only expect from a show like ‘Sex Education.’
+The eight-part series returns with yet another season, and from the first episode itself, it promises to be as entertaining as its first season.
+Otis, the main character of the series, who was dishing out sex advice to all of his schoolmates earlier, had some of his own sexual troubles.
 However, in the second season, although he is somewhat of a late bloomer, he is finally able to “get it up.”
 Even so, to his dismay, it’s not all sunshine and rainbows for him.
-According to the description of the first episode on Netflix, Otis develops a “secret talent”, but from the looks of it, it seems more like a curse for him.
+According to the description of the first episode on Netflix, Otis develops a “secret talent,” but it seems more like a curse for him from the looks of it.
 He “gets hard” even when the wind blows.

 At Moordale high, a rumored Chlamydia outbreak wrecks havoc.
 Although a little reluctant about it this time, Otis sets out to save the day.
-Meanwhile, back at the Milburn household, things get really complicated when Otis starts seriously dating Ola and his Mother gets into a relationship with Ola’s father.
-There is a scene in the first episode in which Otis makes out with Ola in his bedroom and while they’re at it, Miss Jean and Ola’s dad get it on in the living room.
+Meanwhile, back at the Milburn household, things get really complicated when Otis starts seriously dating Ola, and his mother gets into a relationship with Ola’s father.
+In the first episode, Otis makes out with Ola in his bedroom, and while they’re at it, Miss Jean and Ola’s dad get it on in the living room.
 For some strange reason, Otis is not able to get a boner.
 Things get nastier when he walks out of his bedroom and finds Jakob and his mother having sex on the couch.
 As a consequence of this, Otis again feels betrayed by his mother.

-Now unlike most other sex scenes of the show that are groundbreaking and arguably quite cringe-y, this one does not really stand out in any way.
-To an extent, it normalizes sexual dysfunction and at the same time, it also gives a pleasant and hilarious start to the second season.
+Unlike most other sex scenes of the show that are groundbreaking and arguably quite cringe-y, this one does not really stand out in any way.
+To an extent, it normalizes sexual dysfunction, and at the same time, it also gives a pleasant and hilarious start to the second season.

 Meanwhile, even Otis tries his hand at “pleasing” Ola but has no clue how he can do so.
 With its bold portrayal of unwanted (yet necessary) conversations and mildly cringy scenes, this episode specifically emphasizes the human struggle (especially for women) of discovering what we like in bed and how we shy away from expressing it a lot of times.